Branth1/Project2/README.md

 https://github.com/Branth1/Project2
 ## Description

-This is a study of the data collected by the Bulk Meteorology Instrument Package at two different sites from the OOI database.
+This is a study of the data collected by the Bulk Meteorology Instrument Package which measuresa variety of parameters that characterize weather conditions above the sea surface at two different sites from the OOI database.

 The data sets being studied and compared are the wind speeds and precipitation rates for two different sites.
-The following analysis will look at the the data from theses sites and determine if there is any relation between the two.
+The following analysis will look at the data from these sites and determine if there is any relation between the two.
 Can we use data from one site to predict data at the other?

-It should be noted that there may exist an error in the Coorelated analysis of the Oregon Shelf Surface Mooring Data.
+It should be noted that there may exist an error in the Correlated analysis of the Oregon Shelf Surface Mooring Data.
 Although attempts have been made to verify this data, further testing would be needed to confirm or disprove the accuracy of the analysis.

 ## Background